cube-js/cube/docs/content/Getting-Started/Getting-Started-Nodejs.md

 $ npx cubejs-cli create <project name> -d <database type>
 ```

-You can find [all available databases here][link-connecting-to-the-database].
+You can find [all available databases here][ref-connecting-to-the-database].
+For
-For example, to create a new project with the Postgres database, use the
+example, to create a new project with the Postgres database, use the following:
-following:

 ```bash
 $ npx cubejs-cli create hello-world -d postgres